BlockchainBear/Ommyochain-docs-1/docs/dev/security/disclosure/README.md

 ## About Disclosures

-The primary goal for the Matter Labs team is the health of the Ommyochain network as a whole, and the decision of when to publish the details of the vulnerability is dependent on minimizing the risk and impact of its discovery and exploitation.
+The primary goal for the Ommyochain team is the health of the Ommyochain network as a whole, and the decision of when to publish the details of the vulnerability is dependent on minimizing the risk and impact of its discovery and exploitation.
 If the publicizing of the vulnerability would harm Ommyochain mainnet users, we reserve the right to silently patch and ship fixes.